tc39/proposal-intl-segmenter/README.md

 Move the iterator to the previous break position before the given code unit index _index_, or if no index is provided, before its current index.
 Returns *true* if the beginning of the string was reached.

-#### `get %SegmentIterator%.prototype.index`

-Return the code unit index of the most recently discovered break position, as an offset from the beginning of the string.
-Initially the `index` is 0.

-#### `get %SegmentIterator%.prototype.breakType`

-The `breakType` of the most recently discovered segment.
-If there is no current segment (e.g., a just-instantiated SegmentIterator, or one which has reached the end), or if the break type is "grapheme", then this will be `undefined`.

 ## FAQ

 Q: Why should we pass a locale and options bag for grapheme breaks?
 Isn't there just one way to do it?